RunestoneInteractive/RunestoneServer/source/Graphs/graphbfs.rst

 .. figure:: Figures/wordbuckets.png
    :align: center

-   Word Buckets for Words That are Different by One Letter
+   Figure 2: Word Buckets for Words That are Different by One Letter

 In Python, we can implement the scheme we have just described by using a